hassen05/NL2GraphQL/README.md

-# Zephyr Agent
+# NL2GraphQL

-Zephyr Agent is a schema-grounded natural-language interface for GraphQL data.
+NL2GraphQL is a schema-grounded natural-language interface for GraphQL data.

 Instead of asking an LLM to write GraphQL directly, it plans in a typed intermediate form called `PlanV2`, validates that plan against the active schema, compiles `fetch` steps deterministically into GraphQL, optionally executes them, and returns grounded answers.
 The core architectural claim is that direct `NL -> GraphQL` generation is the failure mode to avoid: it forces the model to choose user intent, schema path, and exact query syntax all at once, which makes semantic drift and schema hallucinations much harder to control.

-## What It Does
+-## What It Does
 - accepts a natural-language question
 - produces a typed `PlanV2` plan
 - validates plan structure against schema-derived constraints